 The National Sustainable Agriculture Coalition is a coalition of organizations.
 We encourage individual farmers and advocates to join an NSAC member organization in their state.
 Click here to see the full list of current NSAC member organizations.
-Individuals may also sign up for NSAC Action Alerts and the Weekly Update, our weekly collection of blog posts.
+Individuals may also sign up for NSAC Action Alerts and the Weekly Roundup, our weekly collection of blog posts, by using the sign-up form on the left sidebar.

 NSAC member organizations invest time and effort in policy development, advocacy, and outreach to the grassroots.
-While prospective members of NSAC do not need to have a major focus on federal farm policy or a designated policy staff, NSAC is dedicated to increasing the capacity of its member organizations so that they become more powerful and effective at bringing grassroots voices to bear on federal farm and food policy-making.
+While prospective members of NSAC do not need to have a major focus on federal farm policy or a designated policy staff, members do need to be committed to engaging in our policy work to the best of their abilities.
+NSAC is dedicated to increasing the capacity of its member organizations so that they become more powerful and effective at bringing grassroots voices to bear on federal farm and food policy-making.

-NSAC has two categories of membership: Represented Members and Participating Members.
+NSAC has two categories of membership: Represented and Participating.

 Represented Members are represented by NSAC before Congress and other government agencies on Capitol Hill, and are listed on all NSAC communications to federal policymakers and the general public.
 Represented Members each have one seat on the NSAC Policy Council and participate in at least one NSAC Issue Committee.
 Represented Members also help elect the NSAC Organizational Council.